Congratulations on taking the first step in creating a WordPress blog.

 - How To Add A Favicon Using A Plugin That Works On Smart Devices – This plugin installs all icons even for mobile devices.

-- What JetPack Modules To Enable? - Only enable a select few that are essential, the rest just eat up server resources.
+- What JetPack Modules To Enable? – Only enable few JetPack modules that are essential, the rest just eat up server resources.

 Lazy Load Images +More